openbakery/gradle-xcodePlugin/Documentation/Parameters.md

   default value: empty

-* identity - the signing identity e.g. 'iPhone Developer: Rene Piringer (AASDF1234)'.
+* identity - the signing identity e.g. 'iPhone Developer: Rene Piringer (AASDF1234)' or the SHA.
+With macOS Sierra only the SHA works.
 This parameter is **optional** and only needed if you have more then one identity in the keychain.
 This is only the case if the _keychain_ parameter is set, and the keychain is not created during the build process.

 	default value: empty